michaelblyons/SublimeSyntax-OverpassQL/README.md

 - Support for basic query statements
 - Support for logical block statements
+- Support for literals
+    * Naive support for regular expression string after `~` and `!~`
+- Support for operators
+- Modest support for sets
 - Minimal support for settings
-- Minimal support for literals (currently just quoted strings)
 - Naive support for styles (delegates to CSS)